remerjohnson/remerjohnson.github.io/curriculum_vitae.md

 # Background

-Ryan E. Johnson is a librarian with experience in metadata, data curation, and data science.
+Ryan E. Johnson is a librarian with experience in metadata, data analytics, data curation, and data science.
 He also is a part-time instructor, teaching library science courses at the Master's level.

 Originally from Los Angeles, Ryan received his Master's from Syracuse University in Library and Information Science, with a specialization in Digital Libraries.
-While currently preoccupied with the world of metadata, he is interested in data cleaning and transformation, addressing the challenges of publishing Linked Data, and collaborating with library information technology professionals to build software that provides users with excellent information.
+While currently occupied with the world of metadata, he is interested in any position with data cleaning and transformation, data analysis, building ontologies, and collaborating with others to provide people with excellent, relevant information.

-# Research Interests
+# Research Interests and Expertise
-Metadata reconciliation to linked data using data-driven methods, RDF and ontology design, scripting and applying data science methods for metadata analysis, instructional techniques for teaching software and data skills to information professionals.
+Metadata reconciliation to linked data using data-driven methods, data analytics, RDF and ontology design, scripting and applying data science methods for metadata analysis, instructional techniques for teaching software and data skills to information professionals.

 # Experience